mblayman/mattlayman.com/content/understand-django/2020-11-04-user-authentication.md

 * The mental model for considering middleware
 * How to write your own middleware
-* Some of the middleware classes that comes with Django
+* Some of the middleware classes that come with Django

 {{< web >}}
 If you'd like to follow along